 View of Phattalung countryside from Kanam coffee shop

 Phattalung is one of the 14 southern provinces.
 Unlike many southern province it does not have a coastal border.
-However, it does border Songkhla Lake, which is a large inland body of water.
+However, it does border Songkhla Lake, which is a large inland sea.
 The province contains some of the limestone karsts that are synonomous with many parts of southern Thailand.
 As you drive up from Songkhla province, which has none of these karsts, they are quite dramatic when they come into view.

 The karst in Phattalung main town, called Khao Ok Talu, can be seen from a great distance and is very clearly seen from Phattalung train station.